Exploring Natural Language-Based Strategies for Efficient Number Learning in Children through Reinforcement Learning: Related Works

 \section{Related Works}

-Reinforcement learning (RL) agents face significant challenges when inferring abstract relational and causal structures within their environments.
+Reinforcement learning (RL) agents face significant challenges when inferring abstract relational and causal structures within their environments, \cite{taylor2009transfer} discusses how standard RL struggles with relational abstractions and generalization.
 Recent studies have demonstrated that integrating language can significantly improve RL agent's understanding of environmental dynamics, thereby improving their ability to navigate and manipulate complex systems \cite{lampinen2022tell} \cite{li2021implicit}.
 Moreover, language has been shown to assist RL agents in generalizing across different environments, facilitating the transfer of learned knowledge to new and varied contexts \cite{narasimhan2018grounding}.
 For humans, language explanations also play an important role in knowledge transfer and help us understand the causal structure of the world \cite{edmiston2015makes}.
-In this paper we model learning of numbers in children using reinforcement learning and investigate how and which type of language instructions help RL agents acquire numerical concepts.
+In this paper, we model learning of numbers in children using reinforcement learning and investigate how and which type of language instructions help RL agents acquire numerical concepts.

-Many studies have investigated the learning of numbers in children, but these studies have not typically employed machine learning and language modeling approaches, for instance, \cite{aunio2016core} explored core numerical skills in early childhood.
-Recognizing this gap, we decided to investigate this cognitive task using a deep RL framework.
-Our approach involves grounding language in RL tasks, which entails mapping linguistic elements to actionable knowledge that agents can use in their decision making processes.
-By leveraging these techniques, we aim to gain deeper insights into the mechanisms underlying number learning and improve the efficacy of the learning process in educational contexts.